Nancy Drew: The Secret of Shadow Ranch

 The Secret of Shadow Ranch is the tenth installment in the Nancy Drew point-and-click adventure game series by Her Interactive.
 The game is available for play on Microsoft Windows platforms.
 It has an ESRB rating of E for moments of mild violence and peril.
 Players take on the first-person view of fictional amateur sleuth Nancy Drew and must solve the mystery through interrogation of suspects, solving puzzles, and discovering clues.
 There are two levels of gameplay, Junior and Senior detective modes, each offering a different difficulty level of puzzles and hints, however neither of these changes affect the actual plot of the game.
-The game is based on the best-selling Nancy Drew book of all time, The Secret at Shadow Ranch (1931).
+The game is based on the book The Secret at Shadow Ranch (1931).

 Plot

-Nancy Drew is invited to Shadow Ranch in Arizona for a vacation.
-On the first day there, Nancy discovers that the owners of the ranch, Ed and Bet Rawley, are gone.
-The previous evening, a glowing horse came galloping up to the ranch, causing a huge commotion, and shortly after, Mr. Rawley was bitten by a venomous snake and rushed to the hospital.
+Nancy Drew is invited by her best friends, Bess Marvin and George Fayne, to Shadow Ranch in Arizona for a vacation.
+On the first day there, Nancy discovers that the owners of the ranch, Bess and George's Uncle Ed and Aunt Bet Rawley, are gone.
+The previous evening, a glowing white horse came galloping up to the ranch, causing a huge commotion, and shortly after, Ed was bitten by a venomous rattlesnake and rushed to the hospital.
+Bess and George's flight has also been indefinitely delayed, so Nancy is alone at the ranch with Shorty, Dave, and Tex, the ranch's cook, foreman, and head wrangler, respectively.

-Dirk Valentine, an outlaw from the 1880s, was romantically involved with the sheriff's daughter, Frances Humber, who lived at Shadow Ranch.
-Dirk was arrested and eventually hanged, but local legend says that Dirk's horse has come back to avenge its master and that misfortune will befall whoever sets eyes on it.
+In the 1880s, an outlaw named Dirk Valentine was romantically involved with the sheriff's daughter, Frances Humber, who lived at Shadow Ranch.
+Dirk had promised Frances a valuable treasure and left clues and puzzles around the area for her to find it, but he was subsequently arrested for bank robbery and hanged by Frances's father.
+Frances was too broken-hearted to search for the treasure, and in a fit of grief she ceased all contact with her father and permanently moved to the east coast.
+Local legend says that Dirk's horse has come back to avenge its master and that misfortune will befall whoever sets eyes on it.

+Nancy spends the day helping the ranch hands with chores and exploring the area on one of Tex's horses, Bob.
+She meets Mary Yazzie, the owner of a local gift store who has a sour relationship with the Rawleys after they rejected her offer to buy a piece of their land.
+That evening, Nancy and the ranch hands are having a cookout when the "phantom" horse appears again, and suddenly a pipe explodes in the ranch's pump house.